 Sit down and take a drink in a venue which is right at the heart of Devon’s Industrial & Agricultural Heritage.
 The company of Edwin Tuckers’ origins go back to 1831 trading as agricultural merchants, seedsman & maltsters.

-Many of you will know the Maltings for the annual SIBA Beer Festival which take place every April and has been held in the building for the last 25 years.
-There are over 250 beers to sample as well as live music & food during the three day festival, it is now regarded as one of the top festivals in country.
+Many know the Maltings for the annual SIBA Beer Festival which has taken place on one of the maltings floors every April for over 25 years and it is now regarded as one of the top festivals in country.

-The many photographs drawings and articles around you show the history of Tuckers, the railway & Newton Abbot.
-Part of the building was at one time was used as the store for Henly’s Cider, the original sign for which can be seen on the wall.
+The many photographs, drawings and articles around the bar show the history of Tuckers Maltings, its links to the railway and Newton Abbot.
+Part of the building was at one time was used as the store for Henley’s Cider, the original sign for which can be seen on the wall.

 We came across this place quite by chance while walking the Templers Way and it was a godsend on a hot and thirsty day.
 Incredible array of beers and some genuine effort has gone into selecting decent real ales and craft beers.

 A hidden gem of Newton Abbot.
 Set in an old maltings house this place is amazing!
 A fantastic selection of Craft Beer on the taps, and also a huge range of bottled and canned beer from all over the globe.
 If you don't like beer there's wine, vodka, gin and soft drinks.
 The staff are friendly and knowledgeable, and the taproom has a relaxed, family/dog friendly atmosphere.
 Well worth a visit!

 – Rebecca –